Mania: Meaning, Causes, Signs, Symptoms & Treatments

 What is Mania?

-Ms. Lovleena Sharma, a clinical psychologist at BetterPlace, explains that mania is characterized by two distinct phases—a high phase and a low phase.
+Ms. Lovleena Sharma, a clinical psychologist at BetterPlace, explains that mania is characterised by two distinct phases—a high phase and a low phase.
 She notes that while an excited person might stay in a high mood for just a few hours, a manic episode is much more persistent.
 These episodes can last for days or even weeks.

 Understanding the Three Primary Stages of Mania